Graduate Program Application Instructions

 - Official copy of undergraduate and any graduate transcripts

 - Official GRE (general section) scores.
-There is no specific minimum score required for entry, but your score may be used to determine whether you are offered a place.
-The Physics GRE is not required, but is preferred for PhD applicants.
-A good score will likely improve your chance of receiving an offer.
+There is no specific minimum score required for entry, but your score will be used as part of the criteria to determine whether you are offered a place.
+The Physics GRE is not required, but is preferred for PhD applicants - a good score will likely improve your chance of receiving an offer.

 - International students must also provide: